VinnieRossi/katacoda-scenarios/rhoar-getting-started-spring/02-read-content-from-a-database.md

 **1. Adding JPA (Hibernate) to the application**

-Since our applications (like most) will need to access a database to read retrieve and store fruits entries, we need to add Java Persistence API to our project.

-The default implementation is Spring Boot is Hibernate, and that has also been tested and verified as part of the OpenShift Application Runtimes.
+Since our application will need to access a database to retrieve and store fruit entries we need to add a Database Connection library.
+One such implementation in Spring Boot is the Spring Data project which contains the Java Persistence APIs (JPA) and a JPA implementation - Hibernate.
+Hibernate been tested and verified as part of the OpenShift Application Runtimes so we are going to use it here.

 >**NOTE:** Hibernate is another Open Source project that is maintained by Red Hat and it will soon be productized (as in fully supported) in OpenShift Application Runtimes.

-To add Hibernate to our project all we have to do is to add the following line in ``pom.xml``{{open}}
+To add Spring Data + JPA and Hibernate to our project all we have to do is to add the following line in ``pom.xml``{{open}}

 <pre class="file" data-filename="pom.xml" data-target="insert" data-marker="<!-- TODO: Add JPA dependency here -->">
     &lt;dependency&gt;